-A lodger is someone who rents a room in her/his landlord's home and who shares living space with her/him.
+A lodger is someone who rents a room in a landlord's home and who shares living space with the landlord.
 Some lodgers receive services, such as meals or cleaning, as part of their agreement.
 Only certain people are allowed to take in lodgers.
 If you want to do so, you'll need to work out how both you and your lodger's rights are affected.

 What's the difference between a lodger and a subtenant?

 A lodger rents a room in the landlord's home.
-S/he may receive some services from the landlord, such as meals, laundry or cleaning.
+The landlord may provide some services such as meals, laundry or cleaning.

 A subtenant has exclusive use of at least one room (usually a bedroom) in the property.
 Even the landlord would need her/his permission to enter this area.
 The subtenant may have permission to put a lock on her/his door.